-R-SAR (DH) scheme also increases rapidly when the number of interference-affected channels is greater than 80% of the total channels.
-When the number of interference-affected channels increases, the end-to-end delay increasing rapidly in the RR is due to frequent retransmission of packets.
-However, the end-to-end delay increasing rapidly in the QSD-PR with RSAR (DH) is due to no enough Better channels to transmit DH packets and results in frequent delayed transmission of packets.
+On the contrary, the end-to-end delay in the RR scheduling increased in a rapid pace when the number of interference-affected channels is greater than 50% of the total channels.
+Also, the end-to-end delay in the QSD-PR with R-SAR (DH) scheme also increases rapidly when the number of interference-affected channels is greater than 80% of the total channels.
+When the number of interference-affected channels increases, the end-to-end delay increase rapidly in the RR is due to frequent retransmission of packets, while the end-to-end delay increases rapidly in the QSD-PR with RSAR (DH) is due to no enough Better channels to transmit DH packets and results in frequent delayed transmission of packets.